Seeing hard-working, talented authors receive their due gives me tremendous satisfaction.

 I am a refugee from another career.
 I have a BA in anthropology and spent 13 years as a professional archaeologist.
 While the job was always unusual, and it afforded me the opportunity to travel quite a bit, I eventually returned to that nagging urge to write and decided to make it my vocation.
 The way I use my writing and editing skills today extends back into my former life.
 As Field Director and environmental consultant for a small firm in western Wyoming I edited hundreds of technical documents and reports.
 Although I mostly edit fiction now, I welcome the opportunity to work on non-fiction/technical pieces as well.
 My knowledge in that area is pretty solid.

 I was born and raised in New Jersey (no, I don’t have an exit number for you).
 I’ve lived in Illinois, Florida, and Virginia, and have spent much of my former career “out west,” mostly in Wyoming and Montana.
-I currently live in Baltimore, Maryland with my husband, Greg Williamson, and our blue-eyed border collie, Arlo.
+I currently live in Baltimore, Maryland with my husband, the poet Greg Williamson, and our blue-eyed border collie, Arlo.
 Although I haven’t written that Jack London-style novel about dogs yet, dogs do seem to appear in a lot of my stories.